The Healthy Horizons project aims to improve the physical and mental health of older ex-forces personnel living in Richmondshire.

 Veterans can take part in both programmes, but will be directed first to whichever is most needed.

-Listen to the BFBS radio interview with Healthy Horizons Officer Chris Childs as he describes the programme.
+Listen to the BFBS radio interview to find out further information about the programme.

 Step by step